n8n-io/n8n-docs/docs/courses/level-one/chapter-5/chapter-5.2.md

 Add an Airtable node connected to the HTTP Request node.

 ///note | Remember
-You can add a ndoe connected to an existing node by selecting the **+** icon next to the existing node.
+You can add a node connected to an existing node by selecting the **+** icon next to the existing node.
 ///

 In the node panel: